-I don’t see any page builder here.
+We don’t see any page builders here.
 The rest of the homepage design seems to be built using GeneratePress Premium functionality, like sections.

 10. Rapid’s Resort

-Todd & Barbs Rapids Resort has a bit of a classic feel, but I think that fits the aesthetic the resort is going for.
+Todd & Barbs Rapids Resort has a bit of a classic feel, and honestly, it fits the aesthetic the resort is going for.